ntchung/chung-nguyentruong-2015/README.md

 The game will run normally on simulator like other GC devkit project.

+### Android
+At the root of this repo, you can find match3war-release.apk, which can be installed and run on supported Android devices.

 ### Features
 1. The usual yet-another-gem swap game with a taste of war.
 2. The goal of the game is to crush enemy's base by recruiting soldiers that will march toward the enemy's line.